learningequality/kolibri-docs/docs/install/python.rst

 #.
 When the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.

 .. warning:: Remember that **PEX** package allows you to run Kolibri on your system **only while the process is active in the Terminal window**.
 If that process is stopped (by either pressing :guilabel:`Ctrl` + :guilabel:`C`, closing the Terminal, or restarting your system), you will need to repeat the above steps to start Kolibri again.
-User accounts, classes and groups you create, as well as the content channels you download, will be available every time you restart Kolibri.
+User accounts, classes and groups you create, as well as the channels you download, will be available every time you restart Kolibri.

 Uninstall PEX
 -------------

 #.
 Delete the ``PEX`` file.
 #.
-Delete the ``~/.kolibri`` folder in your user's Home directory if you want to completely remove all the Kolibri files and content channels you imported.
+Delete the ``~/.kolibri`` folder in your user's Home directory if you want to completely remove all the Kolibri files and channels you imported.

 Upgrade PEX
 -----------